Your one-stop source to the B’s

 Have you ever wondered why more and more products at the grocery store are advertising something like ‘one serving provides your entire daily dose of vitamin B’s’?
 This specific group of vitamins has gained a lot of attention over the last decade, but even so, many people do not understand what they are and why they are so crucial to the diet.

-B vitamins are comprised of important nutrients which are all chemically related and work together to help the body receive their benefits.
-Some provide an energy boost, some help cells burn fats and others repair damaged cells.
-They are necessary for human growth and development; even in adulthood.
+B vitamins comprise important nutrients that are all chemically related and work together to help the body receive their benefits.
+Some provide an energy boost, some help cells burn fats, and others repair damaged cells.
+They are necessary for human growth and development, even in adulthood.

-A large majority of the population does not get enough B vitamins; this is especially true for folic acid, B12 and B6.
-As with any other deficiency, a lack of any of the vitamin B’s can cause the body function improperly causing the individual to become more susceptible for illness and disease.
+Most of the population does not get enough B vitamins, especially folic acid, B12 and B6.
+As with any other deficiency, a lack of vitamin B’s can cause the body to function improperly, causing the individual to become more susceptible to illness and disease.